Center for Extreme-scale Computation Home

 Blue Waters Campus Initiative: Center for Extreme-scale Computation

 Advanced modeling and simulation, data analysis and synthesis, and visualization capabilities provide an opportunity for breakthroughs in a broad range of research, from the traditional areas of science and engineering to emerging areas in the humanities, arts and social sciences.
-Blue Waters, currently being installed in the National Petascale Computing Facility at the University of Illinois at Urbana-Champaign, provides an unprecedented opportunity for the campus to bring the world's most advanced computing capabilities to bear on critical research challenges.
-To this end, Illinois established the Center for Extreme-scale Computation with the goal of creating a community of faculty and staff members who will further develop and use this extraordinary capability to address the most challenging problems in all areas of scholarship.
+The Blue Waters supercomputer, capable of performing quadrillions of calculations per second, provides an unprecedented opportunity for the campus to bring the world's most advanced computing capabilities to bear on critical research challenges.
+The Center for Extreme-scale Computation is intended to create a community of faculty and staff who will further develop and use this extraordinary capability to address the most challenging problems in all areas of scholarship.

-Blue Waters, when it becomes operational at the end of 2012, will be the most powerful computer system on a university campus.
-In recognition of Illinois' investments in the Blue Waters Project, the National Science Foundation allocated Illinois time on Blue Waters equivalent to a 800+ teraflops computer system.
-This allocation exceeds the computing resources available to any other U.S. university by an order of magnitude and provides Illinois with an unprecedented opportunity to advance its programs in computation-, data- and visualization-intensive research and education.
+Blue Waters is the most powerful computer system available on a university campus, and 7 percent of its capacity is reserved for the Urbana-Champaign campus.
+This is equivalent to an 800+ teraflops computer system.
+This exceeds the computing resources available to any other U.S. university and provides Illinois with an unprecedented opportunity to advance its programs in computation-, data- and visualization-intensive research and education.